flass/pantagruel/README.md

 So all in all, you're better off running all the tasks sequentially, for instance using `pantagruel all`.

+Importantly, it is recomended to use the alternative interface provided by HPC scripts to run intensive tasks `06` and `07` on high-performance computer (HPC) clusters for efficient and time-tractable computing; see [HPC scripts doc] below.

 ### Usage example
 Here is a standard examples of using `pantagruel` program.